oviya-mohan/3Dmarmogaze/README.md

 	-  stereo_calibration_parameters.npz (from 4a) <br>
 	-  [x] stereo_3D_box.py - code to plot box <br>
 	-  [x] stereo_3D_face.py - code to plot face points <br>
-	-  [x] gaze_cone .py - calculates normal vector from between the eyes and draws a 10 degree cones around that normal <br>
+	-  [x] gaze_cone .py - calculates normal vector from the face place (eyes and forehead) starting from between the eyes and draws a 10 degree cones around that normal <br>
 	-  [x] stereo_3D_plot.py - define box corner coordinates, read in face labels from csv, read in camera parameters, triangulate 3D coordinates for box corners and face points (using stereo_3D_box.py and stereo_3D_face.py) and plot everything together for each frame - currently only displays plotly interactive plot <br>
 	-  visualization
 		- [x] combine_images.py - combine 3D plot with labeled 2D image from one of the cameras <br>